Nondv/nondv.github.io/_posts/2023-11-08-microservices-arent-the-problem-incompetent-people-are.md

         access database credentials and establish connection to it simply because I want to fetch a specific user.
 This should be done somewhere else (where and how exactly will depend on the exact codebase).
     -   At the system level, it's pretty much the same.
-Example: TODO
     -   At the org level it's again all about communication.
 I shouldn't have to deal with irrelevant people and jump hoops to get something from another team.